 The programme is made up of four inter-related modules.

-All trainees gain teaching experience in two contrasting placement schools in the north east of England.
-Professional placement one starts almost immediately in September with two serial days each week followed by an observation and planning period then a six-week block between November and December.
-Professional placement two starts in January with two serial days each week followed by an observation and planning period then a twelve-week block between February and June.
+All trainees gain teaching experience in two contrasting placement schools in the North East of England.
+Initial placement starts during the autumn term with a number of days in school first, followed by an observation and planning period then a six-week block between November and December.
+The second placement starts in January, following a similar pattern, with a twelve-week block between February and June.
 Trainees progress from observation to collaboration to independence.
 They also progress from a 60 percent timetable to an 80 percent timetable by the end of their second placement.
 By the end of the two placements all trainees will have had teaching experience in all areas of the national curriculum, all secondary key stages and in both core and examination physical education.
 They will also have had some experience of teaching a second subject and some experience as a form tutor.
 They will develop into reflective, creative and highly effective practitioners who meet the Teachers’ Standards to a high level for a trainee teacher.
 This module is formally assessed on a pass/fail basis against trainees’ mastery of the ITT curriculum and the Teachers’ Standards.

 Curriculum Studies